-The CYT1 C(N) DO STRB pulse is also used to clock gated out data from the G114 into the CHK data register, where parity is checked 200 ns later.
+The CYT1 C(N) DO STRB pulse is also used to clock gated-out data from the G116 into the CHK Data register, where parity is checked 200 ns later.
 Parity is checked by comparing the parity of the 36 data bits with the parity bit.
-If they are different, a parity error has occurred.
-Odd parity is used in the MG10, meaning that if the number of ones in the data bits is even, the PARITY bit should be a one.
+Odd parity is used in the MH10, meaning that if the number of ones in the data bits is even, the parity bit should be a one.

 The data read in the read portion of the Read/Restore cycle is sensed from the cores and strobed into the data latches.
-It is then gated by signal CYTO C(N) DO STRB 0-4 H to the memory bus transmitters.
+It is then gated by signal CYT0 C(N) DO STRB 0-4 H to the memory bus transmitters.
 This data, retained in the data latches, is then rewritten into the same memory locations it was read from.